Municipal stormwater permit reissuance

 - Fall 2022 / Early 2023 — Preliminary drafts of permit sections: We provided preliminary drafts of specific permit sections for informal comment.

-- Summer 2023 — Formal draft permits: We will hold a formal public comment period, to include a workshop and hearing, on the draft permits.
+- Aug. - Nov.
+2023 — Formal draft permits: We are holding a formal public comment period, to include workshops and hearings on the draft permits.

 - July 2024 — Make permit decision.